riconaranjo/Super-Awesome-Store/README.md

 Each attribute has a question mark in order to mark it as an _optional_; this means that if no value is found for this attribute, it will just give it a value of _nil_.

-These structs should be implemented with the exact same names and data types as the json data, with one root struct, like the *Products* struct shown above.
+These structs should be implemented with the exact same names and data types as the JSON data, with one root struct, like the *Products* struct shown above.

 Calling the decoder is very simple simply done with one line, within a do-catch block: